sukram230799/central-device-lifecycle-tool/README.md

 Check for python using `python --version` or `python3 --version`.
 Python3.x is required and must be installed in the path.

-Git is also needed for a custom library to handle the API calls to central.
-Screenshots for the install can be found [here](./INSTALL.md)
+Git is also needed for a custom library to handle the API calls to Central.
+Screenshots for the entire setup can be found [here](./INSTALL.md).

 ### Easy Setup + Start

 Use `setup.bat` to setup environment (Python in path required).
 Use `start-web.bat` to start the app and configure credentials.
+Screenshots for the setup can be found [here](./INSTALL.md#tool).

 ### Virtual Environment